devout27/paysley-woocommerce/paysley/readme.txt

 = Changing the way you take card-not-present payments. =

-Paysley is a multifunctional payment solution that allows you to accept payments in various ways: Paypal, Credit/Debit Card,Direct Debit, Google Pay, Apple Pay, and more.
-Add Paysley to your shopping cart for easy and secure payments duringcheckout, or use your Paysley portal to deliver payment requests to your customers using text messaging (SMS), email,social media, and QR codes.
+Paysley is a multifunctional payment solution that allows you to accept payments in various ways: Paypal, Credit/Debit Card, Direct Debit, Google Pay, Apple Pay, and more.
+Add Paysley to your shopping cart for easy and secure payments during checkout, or use your Paysley portal to deliver payment requests to your customers using text messaging (SMS), email, social media, and QR codes.

-Paysley is the best payment solution available for merchants who need payment flexibility or when your business has grownbeyond just eCommerce, and you want to take payments anywhere, anytime.
+Paysley is the best payment solution available for merchants who need payment flexibility or when your business has grown beyond just eCommerce, and you want to take payments anywhere, anytime.

 == Features ==